eidp/platform-documentation/docs/cicd/philosophy.md

 ### Consistency

 Consistency across pipelines for all teams and projects using them form another critical pillar of our philosophy.
-We establish standardized processes, tooling, and methodologies that create a unified experience regardless of the specific project or team involved.
+We establish standardised processes, tooling, and methodologies that create a unified experience regardless of the specific project or team involved.
 This consistency not only reduces the learning curve for developers moving between projects but also ensures predictable outcomes and simplifies maintenance and troubleshooting across your entire software ecosystem.

 ### Security